UPDATE: Research Guide to the Legal System of the Kingdom of Bhutan

 8.9.
 Public Notary Office

-The Public Notary Office was established on 15th August 2007 in the Thimphu District Court as a pilot project to facilitate the efficient delivery of judicial related notary services to the public.
+The Public Notary Office was established on 15th August 2007 in the Thimphu District Court as a pilot project to facilitate the efficient delivery of judicial-related notary services to the public.
 The office is headed by a Drangpon Rabjam (Assistant Judge).

-8.11.
+8.12.
 Case Management System (CMS)

-The Supreme Court has launched the Case Management System (CMS) in 2016.
+The Supreme Court launched the Case Management System (CMS) in 2016.
 The Case Information System (CIS), which was then an offline system, was upgraded to an online CMS.
 The CMS is a web-based monitoring system that enables the court to track the status of cases as well as the stage of the proceedings.
-It replaces the cumbersome and outdated system of having to maintain registers and files on cases by providing an on-line platform to gather and monitor information on cases.
+It replaces the cumbersome and outdated system of having to maintain registers and files on cases by providing an online platform to gather and monitor information on cases.
 This automation reduces case processing delays, increases the transparency of office operations, and reduces the potential for oversight and corruption.
 The CMS is also in accord with the e-governance initiative envisaged by the government.

 The objectives of CMS are to: